 December 7, 1914 – His Prehistoric Past was released.
 This slapstick comedy film was written and directed by Chaplin.
 This is the last film Chaplin made at Keystone Studios.
 The film was set in the Stone Age – where Chaplin appeared as Weak-Chin.

 Charlie Chaplin spent almost a year at Keystone Studios – where his career progressed.
-He is well-known as an icon of comedy films in his era – even until today.
+He is well-known as an icon of comedy films in his era and his use of 20s men’s fashion – even until today.